cryostatio/cryostat-legacy/COMMANDS.md

 * #### `list-recording-options`
     ###### usage
-    `list-recording-options`
+    `list-recording-options targetId`
     ###### synopsis
-    Lists recording options which may be set for recordings within the current target JVM.
+    Lists recording options which may be set for recordings within the specified target JVM.
 Not all options are guaranteed to be supported by the client.
     ###### see also
     [`recording-option`](#recording-option)